 I can count on one hand the number of airports in the world that I actually like spending time at – for the most part, I find airports stressful and chaotic and I spend the whole time there looking at my watch to make sure we don’t miss the plane.
 Traveling with kids has not enhanced my airport experience one bit, and trying to keep my little ones occupied in an airport is pretty high up on my list of things I dread before a flight (especially if there are flight delays – read more on how to survive flight delays with kids here!)
 It’s hard to keep a balance between keeping them busy without going through all of the entertainment you have planned for the plane, and wearing them out walking around while giving them something to do.

-If you think this is something your kids would love on your next trip, I’ve made it really easy to download this free printable for you to use!
+If you think this is something your kids would love on your next trip, I’ve made it really easy to download this free airport scavenger hunt printable for you to use!
 Either click on the link here or on the picture below to download your own airport scavenger hunt!
 Kids scavenger hunts are fantastic tools to keep little ones entertained, and I hope this airport scavenger hunt keeps your little one busy at the airport too!